Cessna Citation Sovereign: Operations

 like the Gulfstream G150 which has more range, speed and fuel economy.

 In 2017, the Sovereign were sold from $5 to $9 million for early 2004 models to 2013 aircraft.

 In 2013, two-thirds of the fleet was in the U.S. with NetJets as its largest operator with 44.

 In Americas, 20 were in Brazil, 12 in Canada and eight in Mexico.
-In Europe, ten were in U.K., nine in Germany, three in Prague and in Austria, two in the Netherlands.
+In Europe, ten were in U.K., nine in Germany, three in Czechia and in Austria, two in the Netherlands.
 In Africa, eight were in Egypt, four in South Africa and one in Morocco.
 In Asia, eight were in Turkey, five in China, three in Australia and one in Jordan.

 Most corporate operators fly the aircraft 350- to 400-hr. per year, less for individuals while fractional ownership and air charter aircraft may be used 1,200 hr. per year.